ranyitz/code-migrate/README.md

     --yes, -y       Skip all confirmation prompts
-    --cwd           Runs the migration on this directory [defaults to process.cwd()] --quiet, -q     Runs on quiet mode (does not print results)
+    --cwd           Runs the migration on this directory [defaults to process.cwd()] --quiet, -q     Runs on quiet mode (does not print results) --reportFile    Create a markdown report and output it to a file [for example "report.md"]
 ```
 ## Node API